Attitude Adjustment

 • Has an iron will that can express as passionate hatred

-• Holds an obsessive, extreme conviction they have the one and only truth
+• Holds an obsessive, extreme conviction that they have the one and only truth

 • Believes in their destiny and luck